DajoFrey/Netzhaut/docs/Development/Mainpage.md

 This is the development documentation for Netzhaut.
 It features
 - an architecture document
 - a target document
-- detailed descriptions of internal libraries including changelogs
+- detailed descriptions of most modules including changelogs

 \section CONTRIBUTE CONTRIBUTE
 Contributing to Netzhaut is pretty simple.
 If you changed something in an internal library and want it to be merged into Netzhaut, make a pull request on the corresponding branch.